Pometry/Raphtory/docs/source/Examples/higgs-twitter.md

 You can also write your own algorithms to output your desired analysis/results.

 We have also included python scripts in the directory `src/main/python` to output the results from Raphtory into a Jupyter notebook.

-## Output

-When you start `Runner.scala` you should see logs in your terminal like this:

-Output for Vertex 4 (potential bot):

-We singled out vertex 4 as an example user that may show bot activity since after the final step of the chaining: `TemporalMemberRank.scala`, the score that vertex 4 originally had in the raw dataset significantly decreased after running PageRank and MemberRank.
-The output shows retweet activity happening within minutes and seconds of each other, this could be an indication of suspicious activity and further analysis on this data can be performed.

-Feel free to play around with the example code and Jupyter notebook analysis.
-For example, in `TemporalMemberRank.scala`, you can change line 32:
-`val difference: Boolean = (positiveRaw > (positiveNew * 4))`
-`4` is the multiplication factor to see if the raw scores and new scores are significantly different.
-This can be increased or decreased depending on your desired analysis.